4lbertoC/popularrepositories/README.md

 ##### Watchers
 The number of watchers returned by the GitHub API is the same as the stargazers.
 The correct number should be fetched from `GET /repos/:owner/:repo/subscribers`.

+##### URLs
+The react-starter-kit creates a single-page web application.
+It uses client-side routes that don't work as direct links.